 Users can improve their skills by joining Pluralsight and starting the path for the skill they are most interested in pursuing.

 Can I use Skill IQs for hiring, firing and promotion decisions?

-If a user has been issued a business Pluralsight license, and has activated that license, a business may choose to use their Skill IQ and Role IQ levels in decision making.
+If a user has been issued a business Pluralsight license, and has activated that license, a business may choose to use their Skill IQ and Role IQ levels (Novice, Proficient, or Expert) in decision making.
 If a user does not have a paid and activated Pluralsight license, they may sign up for a free, personal account and choose to share their Skill IQ and Role IQ with their current or prospective employer.

 How does Iris calculate Role IQ levels?